 Flame retardant chemicals were added to the foam in baby products such as carriers, strollers, and changing pads beginning in 1975 to meet a California furniture flammability standard called Technical Bulletin 117 (TB117).
-Flame retardants have also been found in juvenile products such as sleep mats and crib mattresses that are not regulated by TB117.
+Flame retardants have also been found in juvenile products such as sleep mats and crib mattresses that were not regulated by TB117.

 This use of flame retardants in juvenile products is of particular concern as children and infants are very sensitive to the adverse health effects of these chemicals, some of which are carcinogens and developmental toxins.
 Additionally, children’s products do not present a significant fire hazard.

 It is important to note that car seats must comply with the federal motor vehicle flammability standard FMVSS 302 and will continue to contain flame retardants.
+However, the correct use of children’s car seats is important for ensuring safety.

 Peer-reviewed paper: Flame retardants in children’s products

-In collaboration with Dr. Heather Stapleton at Duke University, in 2010 we tested the foam from 101 baby products including nursing pillows, changing table pads, sleep positioners and baby carriers.
+In collaboration with Dr. Heather Stapleton at Duke University, in 2010 we tested the foam from 101 baby products including nursing pillows, changing table pads, sleep positioners, and baby carriers.

 We found that 80% of the products contained toxic or inadequately tested flame retardant chemicals in the foam.
 See sidebar for further details.